AweSim-OSC/awesim-connect/README.md

 #### Save the file to a folder of your choice

-When you first run AweSim Connect, three additional files may be added to this folder.
+When you first run AweSim Connect, an additional folder will be created and four additional files may be added to this folder.
 These are required for proper functionality of the application.
+Please ensure that these files are permitted by your IT administrator.

 * `plink.exe` is the command-line version of PuTTY and is used by the application to create the secure connection to AweSim resources.
+* `putty.exe` the GUI application of PuTTY is used to provide terminal emulation remote console connections to AweSim resources.
 * `vncviewer.exe` is the VNC viewer client used to view a remote desktop session.
 Currently TurboVNC Viewer 1.2.9beta.
 * `WinSCP.exe` AweSim Connect includes WinSCP 5.7.4 as the default SFTP client.
 AweSim connect also supports the FileZilla Client for SFTP transfers.
 If FileZilla is installed on your machine, AweSim Connect will attempt to use it, you can override this feature and used the embedded client by selecting the `Use Included SFTP Client` in the Advanced Settings (indicated by the wrench icon).